shibaken/gis_kaartdijin_boodja/docs/backend.md

 * Provides utility classess for handling permissions on RESTAPI endpoints

 **`govapp/apps/catalogue`**
-* Main application within the project
+* One of the main applications within the project
 * Provides models, serializers, filters, permissions and REST API endpoints for interacting with the catalogue
 * Provides cron jobs and functionality for scanning and absorbing GIS files from Sharepoint